ericscharff/oberon-compiler/examples/README.md

 The reason for the native library is to set terminal properties using termios.
 The Apple 1 computer is fairly minimal, but it needs a non-blocking way to read raw characters.
 The console support disables canonical mode and echo mode which should be supported by POSIX systems.
+See [Apple1.md](Apple1.md) for instructions on using the emulator.

 ## Cairo